Destination (game): Heathside Trading

 In March 2022, Destination was acquired by toy and games distributor Heathside Trading, which announced plans to launch national editions in 2023 and 20th anniversary celebratory editions in 2024.
+In April 2023, Lowe announced a fundraiser to launch a 20th anniversary edition of Destination Portsmouth.
+Expected to launch in December 2023, the game will feature a double-sided board for day and night shifts.

 Editions

 Over twenty-five editions of the game have been published.